weberlab-hhu/Helixer/docs/training.md

 > of 'species\_01' ... 'species\_09' would be highly encouraged
 > for organizational purposes.

-### Model training
+## Model training
-Now we use the datasets in `example/train/` to train a model with our LSTM architeture for 5 epochs and save the best iteration (according to the Genic F1 on the validation dataset) to `example/best_helixer_model.h5`.
+Now we use the datasets in `example/train/` to train a model with our LSTM architecture for 5 epochs and save the best iteration (according to the Genic F1 on the validation dataset) to `example/best_helixer_model.h5`.